Fully funded study at Kingston East Neighbourhood Group!

 When does the course start?

-Our first Cert III in Individual Support starts late February 2023.
+Our second and final 2024 intake of Cert III in Individual Support starts April.

 Where is the course held?